microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0/New-MgDeviceManagementPartner.md

   - `[SingleTenantAppId <String>]`: Partner Single tenant App id
   - `[WhenPartnerDevicesWillBeMarkedAsNonCompliantDateTime <DateTime?>]`: DateTime in UTC when PartnerDevices will be marked as NonCompliant
   - `[WhenPartnerDevicesWillBeRemovedDateTime <DateTime?>]`: DateTime in UTC when PartnerDevices will be removed

+GROUPSREQUIRINGPARTNERENROLLMENT <IMicrosoftGraphDeviceManagementPartnerAssignment[]>: User groups that specifies whether enrollment is through partner.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.

 ## RELATED LINKS